williamouyang/okta.github.io/customers/rentpath/index.md

   * Relying on Okta's highly available service and product roadmap allows the RentPath team to spend more time building features for customers and less time worrying about the identity layer.
 ---

+## About RentPath
+RentPath provides a suite of sites including Rent.com, Rentals.com, RentalHouses.com, Lovely and New Home Guide to help property managers, landlords and home sellers connect with consumers looking for a home.

+RentPath sites allow consumers to search for listings by location, find a property manager, get a quote for moving services, browse new homes, and discover home builders by region.
+Advertisers can manage orders and listings centrally for syndication across all RentPath properties.

 ## Situation: LDAP - Too much maintenance, yet not enough functionality